cylc/cylc-admin/docs/proposal-spawn-on-d.md

 Follow-up changes needed in `cylc/cylc-flow`:

+- Consider re-instating (most of?) the pre-SoD `cylc insert` functional tests as `cylc trigger` tests.

 - "Hold" currently means to hold back *waiting task proxies*.
 In SoD we can still hold a suite, but holding individual tasks is impossible except for partially satisfied waiting tasks.